 Note: Applicants with a grade point average between 3.3 and 3.49 may be considered on an individual basis if credentials are otherwise exceptionally strong.

-Three (3) – four (4) page discussion of 1) how your experience informs your research interests 2) why you are applying for doctoral student at this time, and 3) in what way might this program experience advance your career.
+This narrative must be submitted with the application for admission and can be uploaded to the relevant section of the online application.
+Provide one double-spaced three (3) – (4) page discussion (12pt.) that addresses the following questions: 1) how your experience informs your research interests, 2) why you are applying for doctoral student at this time 3) in what way might this program experience advance your career and, 4) whether your primary career aspirations are as an advanced practitioner or as an independent researcher/academic.

 Note: This is an extremely important component of your application; it should be well organized and thoughtful.